The AMRC has strong links with other centres of manufacturing research excellence across the UK and globally.

 - Commonwealth Centre for Advanced Manufacturing – Managed by the University of Virginia and Virginia Tech in the USA, CCAM will focus on surface engineering and manufacturing systems.

-- Advanced Remanufacturing and Technology Centre of Singapore – Backed by SIMTech and NTU, the ARTC focuses on remanufacturing techniques to extend the life of high-value components.
+- Advanced Remanufacturing and Technology Centre of Singapore – Owned by the Agency for Science, Technology and Research institute (A*STAR) in partnership with Nanyang Technological University, the ARTC focuses on remanufacturing techniques to extend the life of high-value components.

 - Process Technology Research Centre – Based at Rolls-Royce’s Seletar campus in Singapore, the PTRC focuses on surface conditioning and repair technology.